 Trump and Kurz: not best friends, after all

-The current rift in transtlantic relations seems to be deepening by the day.
+The current rift in transatlantic relations seems to be deepening by the day.

 The visit of the Austrian chancellor, Sebastian Kurz, to the White House on Wednesday (20 February) - the first such summit in 13 years - only underlined this even further.